 Getting Started with Channel Sales

-As a small business, before you get started with a channel sales strategy, you need to have some basics in place first.
+As a growing business, before you get started with a channel sales strategy, you need to have some basics in place first.

 1. Know Your Audience